-As we already know, the new Pixel 6 series smartphones are the first to debut with the company’s in-house Tensor chipset, and bring along significant upgrades to other aspects of the smartphones.
+As some of you may already know, the new Pixel 6 series smartphones are the pioneer batch to debut with the company’s in-house Tensor chipset, and also bring along significant upgrades in every other aspects of the smartphones.
 Without further ado, let’s check out what the new devices have in store for us!

-Starting with the phones’ design, the new Pixel 6 series adopt a brand new design language which is a huge departure from past years’ models.
-The back of the phone features an unique three-tone design with a huge camera bar that run horizontally across it’s back panel.
+Start off with the phones’ design, the new Pixel 6 series adopt a brand new design language which is a huge departure from past years’ models.
+The back of the phone features an unique three-tone design with a huge camera bar that run horizontally across it’s backplate.

 Upfront, both the Pixel 6 and Pixel 6 Pro arrive with a central hole-punch display to accommodate it’s selfie camera.
 Although the Pixel 6 Pro has a curved display, the vanilla Pixel 6 settled with a flat one instead.

 The front display on the higher-end Google Pixel 6 Pro is a 6.7” LTPO AMOLED display that offers a sharp 1440p screen resolution as well as a super smooth 120Hz adaptive refresh rate.

 The refresh rate is adaptive in the sense that display intelligently switches between 10Hz to 120Hz according to the onscreen contents.
 This way, battery life will be significantly conserved since a high refresh rate will be utilized only when necessary.

 The Pixel 6 on the other hand, gets a slightly smaller 6.5” AMOLED display with a toned-down 1080p resolution and 90Hz refresh rate.
 Both devices will be equipped with Gorilla Glass Victus upfront, and also feature an accurate and responsive in-display fingerprint scanner for biometric authentication.